jhsu802701/rails_from_scratch_rails5/03-heroku.md

 * Create your own free account on Heroku if you do not already have one.
 * Follow the instructions in heroku.sh for configuring your local development environment and starting the new Heroku project.
 * Enter the command "sh heroku.sh" to deploy your project to Heroku.
 * Go to the URL of your Heroku app.
-You should now see the Rails splash screen instead of the Heroku splash screen.
+You should now see the "Welcome to public/index.html!" screen instead of the Heroku splash screen.
+If you didn't already have the index.html file in your public directory, you would see an error message.
+For some reason, Heroku does not display the initial Rails splash screen like your local server does.
 * Enter the following commands:
 ```
 sh git_check.sh